aziz-shoko/dsa-go/documents/threedots/repository-pattern.md

 	"net/http"
 )

-type userPayload struct {
+type tweetPayload struct {
 	Message  string `json:"message"`
 	Location string `json:"location"`
 }

-//	type Payload struct {
-//		ID int `json:"ID"`
-//	}
-//
-// I think the best way to store userPayload tweets is to compose it with existing userPayload type tweet struct {
+// I think the best way to store tweetPayload tweets is to compose it with existing tweetPayload type tweet struct {
-	userPayload
+	tweetPayload
 	ID int `json:"ID"`
 }

-// var ID = 1
 // Below is me trying to decouple data logic (storage) from the http stuff
 // the http stuff will add the tweets data through this interface and not directly
 // manipulate the underlying storage directly, but by just calling this AddTweet method